JKelliher/Campr_Repository/TESTING.md

 8. Select the "search" link on the footer.
 Verify link loads the search page "/search".

 **Expected Results** \
-Each of the following links on the header navagetes to the coresponding page while user is on any of the pages in the web application (Home, :
+Each of the following links on the footer navagetes to the coresponding page while user is on any of the pages in the web application:
 1. Login navigates to "/login"
 2. About navigates to "/about"
 3. New Campsite navigates to "/new_campsite"
 4. Search navigates to "/Search"

 **Actual Results** \
-On Each of the following pages of the web application the links of the header linked to the correspoinding page listed in expected result above:
+On Each of the following pages of the web application the links of the footer linked to the correspoinding page listed in expected result above:
 1. Login page (All 4 footer elements linked to correct page)
 2. Home page (All 4 footer elements linked to correct page)
 3. About page (All 4 footer elements linked to correct page)